Skip to content

 What should you be doing if you find yourself in such a situation?
 Should you give up on the dream of becoming a professional voice-over artist?

-The answer is no because there is a way to learn all you need to know about voice-over work without investing much.
+The answer is no because there is a way to learn all you need to know about voice-over work without investing much in expensive online courses.

 And that way has a name – an Online School For Voice-Over offering voice-over training for free.

-You won’t find another platform that teaches the craft behind voice-over work on the level the Online School For Voice-Over does.
+You won’t find another platform that teaches the craft behind voice-over work on the level that the Online School for Voice-Over does.

 Julie Eickhoff is the creator of that training program.
 An Iowa native, Julie has a Degree in English and Secondary Education.

 Fresh out of college, she spent a year as a middle school English teacher.
-Her resume includes different jobs – from bank manager to even chief meteorologist in a TV station.
+Her resume includes various jobs – from bank manager to even chief meteorologist in a TV station.

 However, doing all sorts of crazy jobs when you have a husband and a newborn can be stressful.
 That’s why Julie focused on a single field.

 She’ll be the first to tell you that it took her years of learning curve and setbacks to master the voice-acting niche.
-Now that she has, she shares her knowledge with everyone who wants to be a voice artist in her course.
+Now that she has, she shares her knowledge with everyone who wants to be a voice artist.

 Why Should You Get A Proper Training To Study Voice Acting